What Are Power Tools?

 - Do not use dull, cracked, or warped saw blades

-- Keep hands away from the blade exposure zone
+- Keep your hands away from the blade exposure zone

 - Do not pull the saw backward while the blade is still spinning